Second person, a 60-year-old man, dies from hammer attack at Brooklyn restaurant

 Breaking News Emails

-A 60-year-old man died on Friday, becoming the second person killed by a brutal hammer attack at a New York City restaurant earlier this week, official said.
+A 60-year-old man died on Friday, becoming the second person killed by a brutal hammer attack at a New York City restaurant earlier this week, officials said.

 The man died at Lutheran Hospital in Brooklyn from injuries suffered Tuesday night at the Seafood Buffet restaurant, police and prosecutors said.